chiraggoyal2120-bit/SQL-projects/First-Project-SQL-Bookstore/README.md

 ## 📁 Repository Structure
 * `Online Book Store.sql`: The SQL script containing the database schema, table creation, and all executed business queries.
-* *Data Files: books.csv, orders.csv, customers.csv*
+* *Data Files: Books.csv, Orders.csv, Customers.csv*

 ## 🚀 How to Run
 1. Install PostgreSQL and a management tool like pgAdmin.